BensonGicheru/Big-Insights/README.md

 3. After doing the above, go ahead and open your AndroidManifest.xml and follow the below steps

- a) Pleas add the following permissions if they do not exist yet:
+ a) Please add the following permissions if they do not exist yet:

  ```xml
  <uses-permission android:name="android.permission.INTERNET" />